Renovamen/oh-vue-icons/README.md

 &nbsp;

-## Nuxt.js
+## Nuxt

+When using Nuxt, you need to register `oh-vue-icons` as a plugin following [Nuxt's documentation](https://nuxtjs.org/docs/directory-structure/plugins#vue-plugins).

-When using Nuxt.js, `oh-vue-icons` should be added to the transpile build option in `nuxt.config.js`:
+It should be noted that, `oh-vue-icons` should be added to the `transpile` build option in your `nuxt.config.js`:

 ```js
 export default {